-Home Help for families Information & Advice Education Admissions and school choice Applying for a school place
+Home Help for families Information & Advice Education & learning Admissions and school choice Applying for a school place

 12 mins read

 The information on this page is for families in England only.
 I live in Northern Ireland, Scotland or Wales.

 We’ll help you apply for a place for your child, whether they are starting school for the first time or changing to another school.

 School admissions can be stressful for any family.
 The choice parents have is often limited by where they live, complex admission arrangements and increased pressure on school places in the area.
 Families with disabled children may have additional concerns about whether a school will include their child, keep them safe and give them the help they need to learn.

 Most children with special educational needs and disabilities (SEND) will get a school place in the same way as children without SEND.
 There is a different system for children with an Education Health and Care (EHC) plan / statement of special educational needs.
 We’ll look at both.

 Most children with special educational needs (SEN) do not have an EHC plan.
 They are supported from the help generally available in the school.
 These children must go to mainstream school, and they will get a school place through the normal admissions system.